VoidXH/Cavern/README.md

 ## How to build
 ### Cavern
-Cavern is a .NET Framework project with no dependencies.
-Open the solution with Microsoft Visual Studio 2019 or later and all projects should build except CavernUnity DLL.
+Cavern is a .NET Framework project with no dependencies other than NuGet ones.
+Open the `Cavern.sln` solution with Microsoft Visual Studio 2019 or later and all projects should build.

 ### Cavern for Unity
-Open the solution with Microsoft Visual Studio 2019.
+Open the `CavernUnity DLL.sln` solution with Microsoft Visual Studio 2019.
 Remove the references from the CavernUnity DLL project to UnityEngine and UnityEditor.
 Add these files from your own Unity installation as references.
-They are found in Editor\Data\Managed under Unity's installation folder.
+They are found in `Editor\Data\Managed` under Unity's installation folder.

 ### Cavernize Lite
 This is a Code::Blocks project, set up for the MingW compiler.
 No additional